Nancy Dixon Researcher and consultant

 Collective Sense-making The Knowledge Café is a powerful collective sense-making tool

-Learn by Talking Introduction: Conversational Learning Close Pop-up all posts in this chapter How do we make sense of the world so we can act in it?
+Learn by Talking Introduction: Conversational Learning Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close How do we make sense of the world so we can act in it?
 Collective Sensemaking How do we make sense of the world?
-Sense-making: How do we make sense of the world so we can act in it?
-Credit: Dave Snowden … Continue reading Collective Sense-making The Knowledge Café is a powerful collective sense-making tool
+Sense-making: Continue reading Collective Sense-making The Knowledge Café is a powerful collective sense-making tool

 Managers Are Employees Too ** They can be hired, fired and appraised just like everyone else

-Entrained Thinking The Vector of Great Conversations Close Pop-up all posts in this chapter There is a problem when talking about organizational life: our use of language.
+There is a problem when talking about organizational life: our use of language.
 Managers are called managers, and their so-called subordinates — the people who report to them — are called employees.
-As an aside, I’m not too fond of the … Continue reading Managers Are Employees Too ** They can be hired, fired and appraised just like everyone else
+As an aside, I’m not too fond of the word subordinate.
+I find the word demeaning as it is usually defined as a person of lower rank or position or under the authority or control of another within an … Continue reading Managers Are Employees Too ** They can be hired, fired and appraised just like everyone else